How to install LogChimp on Ubuntu?

 Install NGINX

-LogChimp uses an NGINX server and the SSL configuration.
+LogChimp uses an NGINX server and SSL configuration.

 # Install NGINX